ECB's Constancio watching more than just April inflation data

 “We have certainly turned a corner and stabilized the situation,” he added. “(But)... it is too soon to declare that the crisis is over.”

+A senior International Monetary Fund official said on Monday the ECB should do “everything it can” to tackle low growth and inflation but governments must also shape up their economies.

+Jose Vinals, director of the IMF’s monetary and capital markets department, said a multi-pronged policy approach was needed to buoy the 18-country euro zone.

-Additional reporting by Leigh Thomas in Paris; Writing by Paul Carrel Editing by Jeremy Gaunt
+Additional reporting by Leigh Thomas in Paris and Matthias Inverardi in Koenigswinter, Germany; Writing by Paul Carrel; Editing by Jeremy Gaunt and Alison Williams